-Admissions: Students must qualify and be invited based on student’s scores on the Terra Nova (3rd edition) test.
-These eligibility tests are given in the fall of grades 3, 4, and 5.
-If your child is invited to participate in AWC, your school choice list will include both AWC and regular program offerings.
+Students’ eligibility for AWC is determined by their scores on the Terra Nova (3rd edition) test which is given in the fall of grades 3, 4, and 5.
+Student scores determine which students will qualify and be invited to the AWC program.
 Due to limited availability, an invitation is not a guarantee of an AWC assignment.

 Advanced Work Class (Hybrid) are classrooms in which general education students learn alongside students who have tested into the AWC program.

-Advanced Work Class and Excellence for All 2018-2019 Schools
+2018-2019 Advanced Work Class and Excellence for All School List

 English | عربى | Kabuverdianu | 文 | Français | Kreyòl | Português | Somali | Español | tiếng Việt

 Application Process for Advanced Work Class and Excellence for AllFor current Boston Public Schools students:

 For students not currently enrolled in the Boston Public Schools:

 - All Boston Public Schools students in grades 3, 4, and 5 are tested for eligibility for AWC in late September or early October at their school.
 Test results will be mailed to schools in early January 2019 for distribution to families.